 id, email, event_name, time 54321, firstname.lastname@example.org, signed_up, 2019-10-15 13:05+10 12345, email@example.com, signed_up, 2019-10-15 13:05+10

 We accept manual CSV imports up to 2GB.
 To import larger datasets, we recommend splitting them into separate files or contacting firstname.lastname@example.org for recommendations and assistance.

 Make sure that you save your CSV with UTF-8 encoding.
 Often we see files being saved with a Latin character set (ex: ISO-8859-1).
 At this time, Vero only accepts files with UTF-8 encoding.

 - Import any customers and their properties via CSV to backfill Vero and prime your segments.
 You can do this via the Import Customers page or by contacting support for larger data sets.

 - Import any customer activity data via CSV to backfill Vero and prime your segments.
 You can do this via the Import Events page.

-We know how much effort is required to create and maintain awesome email designs.
-We’ve made it easy to upload your existing Vero templates and now with editable tags you change the content without having to edit the html.
+We know how much effort is required to create and maintain awesome email designs, so we’ve made it easy to upload your existing templates into Vero.

 Setting up templates correctly at the outset will enable you and your team to move quickly in Vero.
 The best place to start learning about how Vero handles templates is to read our extensive Using HTML templates in Vero help article.